greenie-msft/docs/daprdocs/content/en/getting-started/more-quickstarts.md

 ---
 type: docs
 title: "Try out Dapr quickstarts to learn core concepts"
-linkTitle: "Dapr Quickstarts"
+linkTitle: "More Dapr Quickstarts"
-weight: 60
+weight: 70
 description: "Tutorials with code samples that are aimed to get you started quickly with Dapr"
 ---